DimaSheiko/apep-docs/docs/framework/conditions/general.md

 #### Parameters

 -   `KEY`: The name of the key in the GUI configuration to check.
+-   `UI_KEY` (optional): The name of the UI element.
+Defaults to the current combat routine's name.

 #### Returns `BOOL` or `STRING` or `NUMBER`